 Once you’ve got your baseline ratings, you can address your needs head-on.

 Let’s say the quality of your overhead squat is being affected by limited shoulder mobility.
-We’ve already covered some resources you can use to improve your shoulder mobility, so for example, if you go through our free Shoulder Mobility for CrossFit course, you’ll start with two weeks of the exercises included in there.
+We’ve already covered some resources you can use to improve your shoulder mobility, so for example, if you go through our free Shoulder Mobility Routine, you’ll start with two weeks of the exercises included in there.

 After two weeks, you’ll go through the assessment again, and rate your Quality and Ease measurements.
 This time your ratings are Rough (Quality) and Challenging (Ease).